 Please note that there are two separate kinds of calibrations in operational terms:

 - Calibrations that observe a reference celestial source, like a spectrophotometric standard star or a nearly-featureless star for the measurement of telluric lines.
 The OBs prepared for this kind of calibration are generically considered as normal OBs (to be prepared within an "OB" in P2PP3), and their construction is the same as for other science OBs.
 However, depending of the instrument they use either templates whose name contains the indicator calib, or flags in the templates that indicate that the observation is intended for calibration.

 - Calibrations with no celestial source associated, like flat fields taken with a flat field lamp or dark exposures.
 OBs for this kind of calibration should be prepared within the "CB" (Calibration Block) in P2PP, as no acquisition template needs to be specified in this case.
 Calibrations to be executed in daytime are the most common examples in this category.

 The KMOS instrument is calibrated by the Science Operations staff in the morning after the science observations.
 All instrument setups used in the science observations are calibrated automatically.

-The standard calibration products provided by the observatory are given in the KMOS User Manual.
+The standard calibration products provided by the Observatory are given in the KMOS User Manual.

 If a standard star observation for all 24 IFUs is desired, i.e. with the arm pattern of the science configuration (scipatt mode), this is charged to the user.
 Note that in this case the coordinates of the standard star have to be entered manually in the target section of the OB after the KARMA setup file has been inserted.

 Spectro-photometric standard star observations, either in the 24-IFU or the 3-IFU mode (one per detector), are taken on demand, i.e. they are charged to the user.
 The user has to provide the Vega magnitude of the star in the observed band.

 Nighttime flats and arcs